douglasgreen/news/2025/02/25/en.md

 funds, collaborating with blockchain analysis firms and offering a bounty for information leading to the recovery of the assets.

+### Gemini Code Assist: Free AI Help for Coders Everywhere

+Gemini Code Assist is now available for free, offering AI-powered coding assistance to developers worldwide.
+This tool is designed to help both beginners and experienced developers by providing code completions, generating code snippets, and assisting with debugging and code reviews.
+With a generous limit of up to 180,000 code completions per month, Gemini Code Assist ensures that developers can work without worrying about hitting usage caps.
+It supports a wide range of programming languages and integrates seamlessly with popular IDEs like Visual Studio Code and JetBrains.
+This initiative aims to make advanced coding tools accessible to everyone, from students to startups, enabling them to build and innovate with ease.

 ## Science

 ### Asteroid 2024 YR4: No Longer a Threat to Earth